NilPointer-Software/bdfd-wiki/src/guides/textSplitting.md

 ## $editSplitText
-This function replaces the element with the specified index with a new element instead of the previous one.
+This function replaces the element at the specified index with a new element instead of the previous one.

 ### Usage
 ```